 - 24.3 The President and Vice-President must remain in office until the next President and Vice-President are elected provided that neither the President nor the Vice-President shall remain in office for more than 14 months and provided that the offices of President or Vice-President shall become vacant: - (a) if the President or Vice-President becomes disqualified from being a director under the Act or the Corporations Act, or these Rules and Constitution; - (b) if the President or Vice-President resigns the office of President or Vice-President by notice in writing to the Organisation; - (c) if the President or Vice-President is removed from the Office in accordance with these Rules and Constitution. - (d) an acting President or Vice-President is appointed after an AGM. - 24.4 A retiring President or Vice-President is eligible for re-election as either President or Vice-President as long as they are Directors. - 24.5 Immediately following each AGM there shall be a meeting of the Board, the business of which shall include but shall not be limited to appointing an acting President and an acting Vice-President pending the declaration of the results of the elections to be held. - 24.6 Notice that nominations are required for the offices of President and Vice President shall be sent by the returning officer to each Director no more than seven days after each AGM.
 The notice shall state a closing date for nominations which will be no more than 14 days from the date on which the notice is sent by the returning officer.
 Each notice shall contain a nomination form. - 24.7 A director may nominate a candidate (including himself) for election as President or Vice-President.
-Each nominee shall sign his/her ascent to nomination on the nomination form.
-A nominee may also submit to a biography and/or a statement in support of their candidature and/or a photograph (a "candidate statement"), for publication on the organisation's website for distribution by the returning officer together with the ballot papers.
-The biography and/or statement shall not exceed 200 words.
-The returning officer shall reject any statement which, in the opinion of the returning officer, is false or misleading or may lead to an irregularity or which does not strictly comply with these rules.
-A candidate whose statement is rejected shall be notified and shall be given not more than 2 working days from being notified to supply a replacement statement that complies with this rule. - 24.8 Nominations signed by the nominators and endorsed with the consent of the candidate and the candidate statement if one has been prepared shall be forwarded so as to be received by the returning officer no later than 5.00 p.m. on the closing date for nominations.
+Each nominee shall sign his/her ascent to nomination on the nomination form. - 24.8 Nominations signed by the nominators and endorsed with the consent of the candidate shall be forwarded so as to be received by the returning officer no later than 5.00 p.m. on the closing date for nominations. - 24.9 The returning officer shall check all nominations received to see if they comply with the requirements of the Rules and Constitution.
+If the returning officer discovers a nomination to be defective, he shall, before rejecting the nomination, notify the person concerned and where it is practical to do so, give the person the opportunity to either remedy the defect within where practical seven days of the person being notified.